How to teach Common 10 baby signs to your baby

 Your baby is extremely important to help develop cognitive and language abilities, typically babies develop their receptive language (baby signs) or their understanding skills far before they are able to use verbal speech to communicate most babies see their first word around twelve months of age.

 If babies learn signs they might be able to use these signs to communicate their wants and needs think about how powerful that would be for a baby to be able to express something to ask or to interact with mom and dad.
-Teaching baby signs can really help a baby learn that language is so important such an important tool to change the environment around them or to connect with others.
+Teaching baby signs can really help a baby learn that language is so important such an important tool change the environment around them or to connect with others.

-However, you can start signing to your baby when you think that your baby’s ready.
+However, you can start signing for your baby when you think that your baby’s ready.
 These basic baby signs will be among the first signs you teach your little one.
 Here’s how to make them.

 To make the sign for “mom,” spread your fingers apart, tap your thumb to your chin.